This degree is accredited the ACCA and CIMA offering exemptions to some of their papers after you graduate. Please see below.

 - International Baccalaureate Diploma 30 points, including 5 in Standard Maths or 4 in Higher Maths.

-- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher, and GCSE Maths grade B.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3, with Merit or higher AND GCSE Maths Grade B.

 Please check our Admissions pages for more information on other factors we use to assess applicants as well as our full GCSE requirements and accepted equivalencies in place of GCSEs.